-A special connector can be used to access the programming port which is connected to a smart network adaptor TEC99003 and a PC for automatic configuration.
+A special connector can be used to connect the programming port to a PC for automatic configuration.

-The programming port is used for off-line automatic setup and testing procedures only.
-Don't attempt to make any connection to these pins when the unit is powered on.
+The programming port is used for offline automatic setup and testing procedures only.
+Don't attempt to make any connection to these pins when the unit is under power.